QMUL/AVA/README.md

 ### Resources for NVIDIA Jetson Nano
 The algorithms have also been tested in NVIDIA Jetson Nano.
 Follow the below resources to:
 - [Setup NVIDIA Jetson Nano](https://www.pyimagesearch.com/2020/03/25/how-to-configure-your-nvidia-jetson-nano-for-computer-vision-and-deep-learning).
-Steps 8/9 are specially useful for setting up a virtual environmnet.
+Steps 8/9 are specially useful for setting up a virtual environment.
 - [Install PyTorch](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-6-0-now-available/72048)